This post may contain affiliate sales links. Please read my disclosure policy.

 Instructions

-- Add the dry ingredients and mix until smooth.
+- Add the dry ingredients and mix until well combined.
+Do not over mix.
 Dough will be sticky.

-- Let cool for 1 minute, then move to cooling rack to finish cooling.
+- Let cool for 3-4 minutes, then move to a cooling rack to finish cooling.

 Notes